-"We are dealing with cases at the moment where we are losing the opportunity to identify paedophiles who are preying on children because it's not always possible to get the communications data we would like."'Checks and balances'
+"We are dealing with cases at the moment where we are losing the opportunity to identify paedophiles who are preying on children because it's not always possible to get the communications data we would like."

 But, several Conservative backbenchers have attacked the proposals.

 Former shadow home secretary, David Davis, said: "If they want to see all this information they should be willing to put their case before a judge or magistrate.
 This will force them to focus on the real terrorists rather than turning Britain into a nation of suspects."

 Critics have warned that any new law could end up being used more widely than originally intended - similar to the controversial Regulation of Investigatory Powers Act, which has been used by local authorities to check on children's school catchment areas.